TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/5-controlling-the-flow.rst

 Controlling the flow
 ====================

-We now want to show a list of products in our inventory in the frontend.
+The frontend page shall show a list of products in the inventory.
 The component responsible for rendering that list is the *view*.
 The default view and templating engine used in Extbase is Fluid.